SS Arthur M. Huddell: Museum ship

 Of the 1,272 ships operating under the Greek flag at the start of World War II, 914 were lost during the course of the war.
-Following the end of the war all of the undamaged Allied shipyards were operating at full capacity, building replacement ships for their own fleets.
+Following the end of the war, all of the undamaged Allied shipyards were operating at full capacity, building replacement ships for their own fleets.
 Greece was among a number of countries wanting to rebuild their fleets.
-In response the United States passed a law in March 1946 allowing the sale of American vessels to foreign nationals.
-In July of that same year the US Maritime Commission decided to sell ships for cash or on credit to allied governments or individuals from allied powers who could produce a letter of guarantee from the state.
+In response, the United States passed a law in March 1946 allowing the sale of American vessels to foreign nationals.
+In July of that same year, the US Maritime Commission decided to sell ships for cash or on credit to allied governments or individuals from allied powers who could produce a letter of guarantee from the state.

-As a result a number of Greeks shipowners who had dollars in American banks bought Liberty ships, with many registering them in Honduras, Panama and the United States.
-Those shipowners without this source of funds asked the Greek state to provide them with a letter of guarantee which on 6 April 1946, the Greek government issued for the purchase of up to 100 Liberty ships.
-Backed by this financial guarantee Greek shipowners were able to purchase 98 Liberty ships from the US Government between December 1946 and April 1947.
+As a result, a number of Greek shipowners who had dollars in American banks bought Liberty ships, with many registering them in Honduras, Panama, and the United States.
+Those shipowners without this source of funds asked the Greek state to provide them with a letter of guarantee, which on 6 April 1946, the Greek government issued for the purchase of up to 100 Liberty ships.
+Backed by this financial guarantee, Greek shipowners were able to purchase 98 Liberty ships from the US Government between December 1946 and April 1947.